acdha/restful-bag-server/RESTful Bag Store.rst

 Replicating a bag
 ^^^^^^^^^^^^^^^^^

     #.
-(Is the notion here that the Client will create its own bagit.txt
-       and bag-info.txt?
-Or should Client GET those as well?)
-    #.
 Client GETs ``manifest``
     #.
 Client GETs each listed content file
     #.
 Optionally, client performs an AtomPub POST to ``copies`` with the